 "A” Mountain -- On the southeast corner of Rio Salado Parkway and Mill Avenue in Tempe is Hayden Butte, also known as “A” Mountain.
-Climbing this mountain to whitewash the “A” is a tradition for first-year students, but no matter how many times you hike it, there’s always a great view of the city.
+Climbing this mountain to paint the “A” during Echo for the Buttes is a tradition for first-year students, but no matter how many times you hike it, there’s always a great view of the city.

 Lost Dutchman State Park -- If you love a good mystery and a great hike, check out this park in the East Valley near the ASU Polytechnic campus.
 Do some research on the hidden gold mine before you go and keep your eyes peeled for treasure.

 Desert Botanical Garden -- Free the first Tuesday of every month or with an ASU culture pass, the DBG is a great place to check out the beauty of the desert.
 Various tours are offered, or you can walk through on your own.
 Don’t forget the sunscreen!

 First Fridays Art Walk -- The first Friday of each month is the perfect time to experience the culture and spirit of downtown Phoenix, from food trucks to local vendors and live music.
 Admission to the Phoenix Art Museum and many local galleries is free, making it the perfect time to explore.